Tent9481/Networking-scripts/README.md

 This Repo contain various networking scripts
-$ while using th server script use client script also
+$ while using th server script use client script also.